michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 20. Nevertheless in this rejoice not, that the demons are subject to you; but rejoice that your names are written in heaven.

 21. In that hour Jeshu exulted in the Holy Spirit, and said, I praise thee, my Father, Lord of heaven and of earth, that thou hast hid these things from the wise and the intellectual, and hast revealed them unto children.
-Yes, my Father, for so was thy will.Or, so was the will before thee.
+Yes, my Father, for so was thy will.

 22. And he turned to his disciples, and said to them, Every thing is delivered to me by my Father: and no man knoweth who the Son is but the Father; and who the Father is but the Son, and he to whom the Son willeth to reveal.